 Modern applications typically weave together an impressive underlying architecture of microservices with serverless and container technologies to make sure your service works seamlessly for customers.
 Unfortunately, when problems arise with your application when you’re on call at 3AM, this microservice tapestry looks less like a beautiful picture created by teams working in harmony and more like a confusing, tangled knot.

 To get to the root of application performance problems quickly (and ensure you get the most rest at night), you’ll need to rely on observability practices to direct your attention to where problems originate.
-In the context of microservices, you’ll need to consider whether it makes more sense to use log monitoring or instrumentation for your projects.
-Both can trace back to problems in a current system and provide insight for future projects.
-But which is more practical?
-Both require your time and resources that could otherwise be spent doing other work.
+In the context of microservices, you’ll need to consider whether log monitoring is enough to provide you with enough insight on your applications.
+Should you add other types of monitoring for a more complete picture?
+Setting up tools could require your time and resources that could otherwise be spent doing other work.

 Log monitoring, or logging, is a method of tracking and storing data to ensure application availability, and to assess the impact of transformations on performance.
 This sounds great, and logging is widely used.
 More than 73% of DevOps teams use log management and analysis to monitor their systems.
 However, there are some serious drawbacks to using only logging as a solution.

-Developing logs is a tedious process that can be error-prone.
-You might spend hours adding data, only to find that it’s less than helpful in production when you need exact information to find out what has gone wrong in your application.
+Sorting through logs is a tedious process that can be error-prone.
+You might spend hours setting up the right levels of granularity on your logs, only to find that this is less than helpful in production when you need exact information to find out what has gone wrong in your application.

 Adding new information about debugging processes into log files takes up precious time and you have to identify every potential piece of data that may be needed beforehand.
 (Hopefully, you have a crystal ball available in advance of any conceivable problem!)

 You need to create the perfect balance of logs when debugging code, adding only enough to debug any problems within a program quickly.
-If you don’t provide enough logs, you won’t have enough information to debug, but if you add too many, this can become resource-intensive because there will be so many logs to analyze.
+If you don’t provide enough information in your logs, you won’t have enough information to debug.
+But if you add too much, your approach can become resource-intensive because you'll need to analyze so many logs.
 (Again, better get good at gazing into that crystal ball.)

-Logging is difficult to track across multiple services
+Logging can be difficult to track across multiple services

-If your application is like most out there, it is using multiple services, containers, and processes.
-Therefore, solving problems in application performance might require you to understand all the relationships between different logs.
-If you’ve woven the entirety of the app yourself maybe you can connect all the threads.
+If your application is like most out there, it's using countless services, containers, and processes.
+So, solving problems with application performance might require you to understand all the relationships between different logs.
+If you’ve woven the entirety of the app yourself, maybe you can connect all the threads.
 Yet even in this case, you’ll still have to read through the raw text of the logs to remember how everything connects.

 If you need to explain these connections to someone else, the fastest way might be visually, showing the depth of a problem within the nest of microservices.
 But because logs only report text, you’ll have to spend more time either making a chart or talking it through with your colleagues.